 However, courts often issue income withholding orders in conjunction with alimony payments - income withholding orders automatically deduct spousal support payments from payors' paychecks, ensuring the alimony is transferred to the recipient's accounts without issues.

 At the Law Office of Alexandra White, P.C., our team is here to ensure you find the best path forward in your spousal support case.
-To schedule a consultation with our team, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team, contact us online or via phone at (303) 647-4245.